 If you choose a process agent that charges by the number of operating agreements in a single financing transaction, you may spend much more money than necessary.
 Ideally, you’ll want a process agent that understands their role in relation to a transaction as a whole, regardless of the number of agreements or documents involved.

 Do you have other questions about pricing structures for process agent appointments?
-Reach out to our process agent team.

 This content is provided for informational purposes only and should not be considered, or relied upon, as legal advice.